mathe1/WhatsAppOnlineTracker/README.md

 ### Working on / known issues:
 - wish: would nice to autoclick my favorite contact at startup..
 - wish: manage switching contacts
-- invenstigation: there is something wrong at logging the IN/OUT messages: incoming messages are not logged in some case...
+- invenstigation, maybe fixed in 1.7: there is something wrong at logging the IN/OUT messages: incoming messages are not logged in some case...
 - problem without solution until now: "seen" flag will set only when you look at your contact on your smartphone.
 Then it synchronize with browser and there the seen-flag sets.
 In reality the message may have seen much earlier before!